Here’s my take on strategic content marketing for small businesses and organizations.

 - Keywords.
 Use keywords in your status updates.

 - Tell them what to do.
-Tailor a call to action to direct readers back to your stage, a place for comments and where you can best sell your ideas, services or products.
+Tailor a call to action to direct readers back to your marketing hub, a place for comments and where you can best sell your ideas, services or products.

 What gets measured gets managed. ~ Peter Drucker”